semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 <img src="/assets/images/dockerize-spring-boot-application-2.png" width="800" />

 **3. add Dockerfile to the project**
-I added a file called Dockerfile to the root directory with no extension.
+I created a file called Dockerfile to the root directory without extension and put following 3 lines into it.
 ```bash
 FROM openjdk:17-alpine
 COPY /target/*.jar app.jar